-The quantum nature of interference underlying resonant scattering has been studied in the optical domain.
-Richter~\cite{Richter1991_RFinterference} theoretically predicted first-order interference in resonance fluorescence from two non-interacting atoms.
-Eichmann, Itano and co-workers ~\cite{Eichmann_Youngs_1993, Eichmann_NISTreport_1996} using a two-ion system as an analog of Young's double-slit experiment conclusively demonstrated the interference pattern in resonantly scattered light under weak-field monochromatic conditions.
-They showed that it could be understood through ``which-path" arguments~\cite{itano1998_Youngs} that is, the indistinguishability of the scattering pathways which lead to the same final state allows for interference.
 In the x-ray regime, one-photon interference effects have been theoretically explored under weak-field, monochromatic conditions using perturbative treatments~\cite{Gelmukhanov_1975interference_YmaRef1,Yanjun_ma_1995interference,Yanjun_ma_1994_solids}.
-Two-photon interference approaches based on intensity correlations~\cite{Richter1991_RFinterference,HBT1956correlation, Ho-2023-Physics} have also been proposed to extract high-resolution structural information from x-ray fluorescence signals~\cite{Classen-2017-PRL, Ho-2021-SD}.
-However, questions remain regarding how strong-field ultrafast dynamics, such as Rabi oscillations, photoionization, and Auger decay, modify interference and scattering signatures.
+Similar interference phenomena have also attracted interest in coherent nuclear resonance scattering~\cite{Nuclear_resonant_smirnov1995, Nuclear_resonant_kohn1998, smirnov1999_nuclearresonant, andreeva2005nuclear} with synchrotron sources.
+Two-photon interference approaches based on intensity correlations~\cite{HBT1956correlation,Richter1991_RFinterference, Ho-2021-SD, Ho-2023-Physics} were proposed, first by Classen and co-workers \cite{Classen-2017-PRL}, as a means to extract high-resolution structural information from x-ray fluorescence signals.
+This method, which is also sometimes referred to as incoherent diffractive imaging \cite{Classen-2017-PRL,lohse2021incoherent}, has recently been demonstrated experimentally to image x-ray fluorescing structures in copper ~\cite{Trost-2023-PRL} and vanadium foils \cite{radloff2025fluorescence}.
+However, questions remain regarding how strong-field ultrafast dynamics, such as Rabi oscillations, photoionization, and Auger decay, modify first-order interference and scattering signatures.
 In particular, under intense x-ray pulse excitation, both elastic scattering (ES) and resonance fluorescence (RF) pathways can contribute (see Fig.~\ref{Schematic_diagram}), and their interference depends critically on the indistinguishability of the final atomic states.

 In prior work~\cite{Res_Rabi_PRAL,Res_theory_PRA}, we developed a QED-based time-dependent Schr\"odinger equation (TDSE) framework to model resonant scattering from a single Ne\textsuperscript{+} ion under intense ultrafast x-ray pulses.
 Here, we extend this approach to study coherent scattering from two non-interacting Ne\textsuperscript{+} ions, incorporating Rabi dynamics, photoionization, Auger decay, ES, and RF.
 We analyze how the total scattered signal depends on interatomic separation, geometry, pulse parameters, and initial states.
 Interference between atoms is shown to encode structural information in the angular distribution, and the total scattered yield under resonant conditions approaches a structure factor form akin to non-resonant diffraction.
 Fringe visibility is maximum in the linear x-ray scattering regime, where fluorescence pathways can interfere coherently and ionization is small.
 These results offer insights about the optimum parameters for using ultrafast resonant scattering in structural imaging.